johnston9/shot-caller-production/README.md

 ### Strategy Plane

-The aim of the site is to introduce Shot Caller to it's potential customers.
+The aim of the site is to introduce Shot Caller Production to it's potential customers.

 It aims to create a brand to establish an image in the public eye for the platform, to immediatly impact on them the use and quality of the product.
 Its elegant bright sophisticated but simple design, clear navigation and easily understood sections aims to encourage customers to explore it's features fully, then create an account and to purchase it's products.